vitalets/react-native-extended-stylesheet/README.md

 ```

 **Percents in nested components**
-If you need sub-components with percent operations - you can use variables.
+If you need sub-component with percent operations relative to parent component - you can achieve that with variables.
-For example, to render 2 sub-columns with 30%/70% width of parent:
+For example, to render 2 sub-columns with 30%/70% width of parent column:
 ```js
 render() {
   return (